msfninja/schedule/README.md

 npm i -g sass
 ```

-The `-g` flag is the same story here as with `nodemon` mentioned [before](#nodemon-installation).
+The `-g` option is the same story here as with `nodemon` mentioned [before](#nodemon-installation).
 You can check what version of Sass you have installed or if it is present by issuing the following command:

 ```bash
 sass --version